revathisrie/learning-notes/READ_02.md

 * **Sublime Text**: It is fast and responsive while being extensible as well.
 It has syntax highlighting, it has code completion, it has themes and extensions.

+## Common Commands on Terminal:
+* ~ Indicates the home directory
+* pwd Print working directory (pwd) displays the path name of the current directory
+* cd Change Directory
+* mkdir Make a new directory / file folder
+* touch Make a new file
+* ..
+Go up one level / directory
+* cd ~ Return to home directory
+* clear Clears information on the display screen to provide a blank slate
+* ls List provides a list of all files with a directory
+* ls -l Displays a long list vertically with file permissions, date modified and file name
+* ls -la Displays all files